The new Pivot Shuttle eMTB brings more power, more travel, and all in all - greater capability.

 I had a Pivot Shuttle on test a few years back, and clearly the big change here is the move to 29" wheels.
 It's impressive that the chain stay length only grew about 5mm with this move.
 The original Pivot Shuttle was the lightest eMTB we had tested at AMB at the time, sitting at 21kg.
 While the Specialized Levo SL and Orbea Rise come in lighter, they don't have 726Wh batteries.
 The Shuttle is still a reasonably light overall package at 22.55kgs, but probably also more capable than the original thanks to a stiffer fork with more travel, bigger wheels, and the increased range and efficiency.

 Take a look at more of our eMTB reviews:

+In terms of geometry, the reach has actually come back 5mm from 465mm to 460mm, likely due to the increase in travel from 150mm to 160mm, along with the wheel size change.
 The rear travel stays at 140mm, and the bike is a 29" platform, as opposed to a mullet or mixed wheel set up like many new eMTBs.
-We have found that the mullet platform does work to an eMTB's strengths, but on the other hand, 29ers roll over more and are fast.
+I have found that the mullet platform does work to an eMTB's strengths, but on the other hand, 29ers roll over more and are fast.
 Given that Pivot still deliver a 441mm chain stay length, they aren't compromising on handling by sticking with two big wheels.

-On the geometry front, the head angle is 64.3 degrees across all four sizes (we have a large on test) and the seat angle is 74 degrees.
-Reach is 460mm on our large, which is pretty middle of the range for modern eMTBs.
+The head angle is 64.3 degrees across all four sizes (we have a large on test) and the virtual seat angle is 74 degrees.
+The 460mm reach on our large is pretty middle of the range for modern eMTBs.
 Some are longer, but this is about where many brands are settling.
 The fork has a 44mm offset to work with the slacker head angle.